Blog

 General liability insurance for property managers covers physical risks for which you might become financially liable.
 It will typically help cover repairs, replacements, legal fees, and medical bills.
 You can get it for residential or commercial property.

-General liability coverage can include coverage for claims like like:
+Property manager liability insurance can include coverage for claims like:

 • Bodily injury: If a resident decides to sue for an injury they sustained on the property.